 Excessive shedding is different for every cat.
 If you notice more fur loss than usual or feel that a large amount of hair comes off every time you brush, that may be excessive.
 If your cat sheds a lot every time they get startled or leaves piles of hair everywhere all the time, this is excessive.

 Does shaving a cat stop shedding?

 Shaving a housecat may stop shedding temporarily.
 However, once his coat grows back in, he will start to shed again.
-Consider looking into a hairless or no shed breed of a cat if shedding is a big concern.
+Consider looking into a hairless, low, or no-shed breed like the Sphynx or Peterbald if shedding is a big concern.

 Ragdolls make for excellent kitty companions.
 However, these flaxen felines require a high level of care when keeping their fluffy, colorpoint coats in top condition.
 Expect to brush your cat every day and give regular baths to keep his coat in top condition.